developit/htm/README.md

 The original goal for `htm` was to create a wrapper around Preact that felt natural for use untranspiled in the browser.
 I wanted to use Virtual DOM, but I wanted to eschew build tooling and use ES Modules directly.

  This meant giving up JSX, and the closest alternative was [Tagged Templates].
 So, I wrote this library to patch up the differences between the two as much as possible.
-As it turns out, the technique is framework-agnostic, so it should work great with most Virtual DOM libraries.
+The technique turns out to be framework-agnostic, so it should work great with any library or renderer that works with JSX.

 `htm` is stable, fast, well-tested and ready for production use.